§ 1–1001.02. Definitions.

 (24) The term “gender identity or expression” shall have the same meaning as provided in § 2-1401.02(12A).

-(25) “Election observers” means persons who witness the administration of elections, including individuals representing nonpartisan domestic and international organizations, including voting rights organizations, civil rights organizations, and civic organizations.
+(25) The term "election observers” means persons who witness the administration of elections, including individuals representing nonpartisan domestic and international organizations, including voting rights organizations, civil rights organizations, and civic organizations.

-(26) “Qualified petition circulator” means an individual who is 18 years of age or older and either:
+(26) The term "qualified petition circulator" means a person who is at least 17 years of age and who will be 18 years of age on or before the next general election and either:

 (A) A District resident; or